-All Institute spaces are wheelchair-accessible:
+All Institute spaces are mobility-accessible:

 - A parking lot with several accessible parking spots is located on the south-facing side of South College Building, and about 200 yards to the west of Old Chapel.

 - We will maintain clear pathways for folks who use wheelchairs and other access devices in our event spaces.

 - Distance between event spaces ranges from 50 yards to half a mile.

 - Distance between event spaces and on-campus housing ranges from 50 yards to 1.5 miles.